Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 • Chemical treatment of the tank or sewage lines

-• Waste disposal fees and excavation costs
+• Waste disposal fees and excavation or locating costs

 • Routine maintenance such as scheduled pumping